 Software Revenue.
 Software revenue increased \$2.2 million, or 7%, from \$33.5 million in the three months ended September 30, 2009 to \$35.8 million in the three months ended September 30, 2010.
 Software revenue represented 48% of our total revenues in the three months ended September 30, 2010 compared to 50% in the three months ended September 30, 2009.
 The increase in software revenue is primarily due to increased software revenue derived from our foreign locations, which increased 21% in the three months ended September 30, 2010 compared to the three months ended September 30, 2009.
-Software revenue from our U.S. operations decreased 1% in the three months ended September 30, 2010 compared to the three three months ended September 30, 2009.
+Software revenue from our U.S. operations decreased 1% in the three months ended September 30, 2010 compared to the three months ended September 30, 2009.

-Software revenue derived from enterprise software transactions (transactions greater than \$0.1 million) represented approximately 48% of our software revenue in the three months ended September 30, 2010 and approximately 51% of our software revenue in the three months ended September 30, 2010 and approximately 51% of our software revenue in the three months ended September 30, 2010 compared to the three months ended September 30, 2009.
+Software revenue derived from enterprise software transactions (transactions greater than \$0.1 million) represented approximately 48% of our software revenue in the three months ended September 30, 2010 and approximately 51% of our software revenue in the three months ended September 30, 2009.
+As a result, the dollar value of enterprise software transactions were relatively flat in the three months ended September 30, 2010 compared to the three months ended September 30, 2009.
 The number of enterprise software transactions increased by 17% during this period, while the average dollar amount of such transactions was approximately \$230,000 in the three months ended September 30, 2010 and approximately \$270,000 in the three months ended September 30, 2009.
 Conversely, software revenue derived from transactions less than \$0.1 million increased 13% in the three months ended September 30, 2010 compared to the three months ended September 30, 2009.

-Software revenue derived from our indirect distribution channel (resellers and original equipment manufacturers) increased \$1.7 million, or 6%, in the three months ended September 30, 2009, and software revenue through our direct sales force increased \$0.5 million, or 10%, in the three months ended September 30, 2010 compared to the three months ended September 30, 2010 compared to the three months ended September 30, 2009.
+Software revenue derived from our indirect distribution channel (resellers and original equipment manufacturers) increased \$1.7 million, or 6%, in the three months ended September 30, 2010 compared to the three months ended September 30, 2009, and software revenue through our direct sales force increased \$0.5 million, or 10%, in the three months ended September 30, 2010 compared to the three months ended September 30, 2009.
 The increase in the dollar value of the software revenue through our indirect distribution channel is primarily due to the higher growth percentage of software generated in foreign locations, which is substantially sold through our channel partners.
 Software revenue that is derived from both our indirect channel partners and direct sales force are key attributes to our long-term growth strategy.
 We will continue to invest in both our channel relationships and direct sales force in the future, but we continue to expect more revenue to be generated through indirect distribution channels over the long term as more fully discussed above in the "Sources of Revenue" section.